wfjm/w11/doc/README.txt

     - Introduce rbus protocol V3
     - reorganize rbus and rlink modules, many renames

+  - New features
+    - vlib/rbus
+      - added several rbus devices useful for debugging
+        - rbd_tester: test target, used for example in test benches

   - Changes
     - module renames:
       - the rri (remote-register-interface) components were re-organized and